stefankroes/ancestry/README.md

                            :adopt     The orphan subtree is added to the parent of the deleted node If the deleted node is Root, then rootify the orphan subtree :none      skip this logic. (add your own `before_destroy`)
-    :cache_depth           Cache the depth of each node: (See Depth Cache section) false   Do not cache depth (default)
+    :cache_depth           Cache the depth (number of ancestors) in a column: (See Cached Columns) false    Do not cache depth (default)
                            true     Cache depth in 'ancestry_depth'
+                           :virtual Use a database generated column
                            String   Cache depth in the column referenced
+    :parent                Store the parent id in a column: (See Cached Columns) false    Do not store parent id (default) true     Cache parent id in 'parent_id'
+                           :virtual Use a database generated column
     :primary_key_format    Regular expression that matches the format of the primary key:
                            '[0-9]+'            integer ids (default)
                            '[-A-Fa-f0-9]{36}'  UUIDs
     :touch                 Touch the ancestors of a node when it changes: false  don't invalid nested key-based caches (default) true   touch all ancestors of previous and new parents
-    :counter_cache         Create counter cache column accessor:
-                           false  don't store a counter cache (default) true   store counter cache in `children_count`.
-                           String name of column to store counter cache.
+    :counter_cache         Cache the number of children in a column: false  Do not cache child count (default) true   Cache child count in 'children_count'
+                           String Cache child count in the column referenced
     :update_strategy       How to update descendants nodes:
                            :ruby  All descendants are updated using the ruby algorithm. (default) This triggers update callbacks for each descendant node